This is part of a series of articles on games in Brussels – click here for the introduction and links to all the other articles.

 In contrast to the Lab, there wasn’t a grand reveal or amazing puzzle to finish the game and, while it was fun overall, you left without that rush of endorphins that would have cemented the experience in your mind.

 That’s all on Chamber Challenge – want to read more about Brussels games?
-Click here to head back to the main Edinburgh page.
+Click here to head back to the main Brussels page.